THE HYPERBOLIC REVIEW

 Suzie Lou is a high schooler from New York with a passion for math, art, and writing.
 For math, she is most interested combinatorics but also appreciates number theory.
 When she’s not doing math, she’s likely drawing with markers, color pencils, and ink pens, or diving into her latest read.
 Suzie also enjoys writing short stories, listening to random songs, playing video games, and eating good food—hotpot, coffee, and mango sago are her ultimate happy-makers.
 Suzie is happy to be part of The Hyperbolic Review's team and is looking forward to reading math poems.

-Editor
+Poetry Editor

 Joedee Veillard is a high school senior living in Florida.
 She is Haitian Canadian and speaks four languages.
 She loves literature, and spends her free time reading and writing.